MileHacker Logo

 • Crowds in Yaroslavl typically do not overwhelm as much as in Moscow or Saint Petersburg, so skip-the-line options typically don't apply.

-• For certain major museums or popular performances, pre-booking tickets online may be available and can save a small amount of time, though it usually gives no significant advantage.
+• For some major museums or popular performances, pre-booking tickets online may be available and can save a small amount of time, though it usually gives no significant advantage.

 Best and Worst Times for Popular Attractions

-• Visit popular attractions early in the morning shortly after opening or late in the afternoon ahead of closing time.
+• Visit popular attractions early in the morning shortly after opening or late in the afternoon before closing.

 • Weekdays usually have fewer crowds than weekends.